 RCPCH ePortfolio is the online learning tool for you and your trainees to review activities and monitor progress throughout the Progress+ curriculum.
 It is easy to use and stores everything trainees do in their timeline.

 RCPCH ePortfolio is on the risr/advance platform (formerly Kaizen).

-You can access your results on your online account five to six weeks after the exam.
+You can access your results on your online account six to seven weeks after the exam.
 We will email your detailed results breakdown approximately one week after that.
-If you wish to request a re-mark for your theory exam or an appeal for your clinical exam, you must do this within two weeks of receiv...
+For clinical exams, candidates wishing to submit a complaint or feedback after receiving their results should do so as soon as possib...

-The MRCPCH (membership) exam has three theory exams, which are computer-based and taken in an exam centre.
+The MRCPCH (membership) exam has three theory exams, which are computer-based and can be taken in an exam centre or online.
 They are Foundation of Practice (FOP), Theory and Science (TAS) and Applied Knowledge in Practice (AKP); they can be taken in any order.
-The Diploma of Child Health includes FOP only.
-Find out ...
+The Diploma of Child Health includes FO...